daniboyghub/Mushroom-examples/README.md

 Please see the example of this image in the file "Mushroom_Area_card.yaml"

-Create a Card where we can use several mushrooms - custom:vertical-stack-in-card on first line will have a custom:mushroom-template-card with "primary" as Title and "secondary" for extra data
+Create a Card where we can use several mushrooms - custom:vertical-stack-in-card On the first line will have a custom:mushroom-template-card with "primary" as Title and "secondary" for extra data

     secondary: >-